menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 xDNS Redundancy
 ================

+The xDNS (Cross-Domain Name System) redundancy feature helps ensure the availability and reliability of your DNS infrastructure.
+It allows you to create backup DNS configurations, so if one DNS server or service fails, another can seamlessly take over, ensuring uninterrupted access to your websites or services.

+* **Creating Redundancy Groups**: With xDNS profiles, you can create groups that consist of multiple DNS servers and services.
+These groups are designed to manage the authority of a specific list of DNS zones.
-With xDNS profiles you can create zone redundancy groups by selecting critical zones from various DNS servers and services.
-Once you have created an xDNS zone redundancy group, the system assists you in generating identically replicated zone content, resulting in multiple primary zones that are identical in every aspect.
-As your needs evelove, you can add or romeve zones from the xDNS profile.
+* **Identical Zone Content**: Once you've set up an xDNS redundancy group, the system assists you in generating identical copies of the DNS zone content across multiple primary zones.
+This replication ensures that all zones within the group are the same in every aspect.
+* **Flexibility**: As your needs evelove, you can add or romeve zones from the xDNS profile.

 To access xDNS Profiles:

-1. On the **Admin** page, select :guilabel:`Configuration` in the upper-left corner.
+1. Go to the **Admin** page.
+2. Select :guilabel:`Configuration` in the upper-left corner.
-2. Select :guilabel:`xDNS Profiles` in the filtering sidebar.
+3. Select :guilabel:`xDNS Profiles` in the filtering sidebar on the left-hand side.

    .. image:: ../../images/xdns-profiles.png